Easy Accounting Tips for Small Businesses

-- After you pass the five year hurdle, then you can talk with a CPA about another entity type that might save you taxes.
+- After you pass the five-year hurdle, then you can talk with a CPA about another entity type that might save you taxes.
 Again a simple bookkeeping entry transfers all of the business assets from the sole proprietorship into the new entity without any tax penalties.
-Then quit your day job to celebrate your new livelyhood.
+Then quit your day job to celebrate your new livelihood.

 General Small Business Tips And Advice